Shivam9701/LRU-Cache-Project/README.md

 - From the Menu choose appropriate Option

 ## Options
-- Option 1 :Create a new item to be stored in the Cache (upon which LRU item to be deleted)
+- Option 1 : Create a new item to be stored in the Cache (upon which LRU item to be deleted)
-- Option 2 :Check whether an item is present in the Cache at current moment
+- Option 2 : Check whether an item is present in the Cache at current moment
-- Option 3 :Get the most Recently Used item
+- Option 3 : Get the most Recently Used item
-- Option 0: Exit
+- Option 0 : Exit